Market Research vs. Community Engagement: Unraveling the Differences

 While the two approaches share many similarities, we’ve found five primary differences that are foundational components of each.
 It’s best to start by defining both approaches.

-What are Market Research and Community Engagement Research?
+What are Market Research and Community Engagement?

 Market Research